 Also known as desensitization, oral immunotherapy involves giving children with peanut allergies, or those at risk of peanut allergies, increasing doses of food containing peanuts over time.
 Oral immunotherapy is not a cure for peanut allergy.
 Rather, this type of therapy is intended to reduce the risk of severe reactions, including anaphylaxis, that could occur with exposure to peanuts.

 The U.S. Food and Drug Administration recently approved the first oral immunotherapy drug, Peanut (Arachis hypogaea) Allergen Powder-dnfp (Palforzia), to treat children ages 4 to 17 years old with a confirmed peanut allergy.
 This medication isn't recommended for people with uncontrolled asthma or certain conditions, including eosinophilic esophagitis.

-In the meantime, as with any food allergy, treatment involves taking steps to avoid the foods that cause your reaction, knowing how to spot a reaction when it's happening and being prepared to respond quickly, including keeping epinephrine on hand.
+In addition, as with any food allergy, treatment involves taking steps to avoid the foods that cause your reaction, knowing how to spot a reaction when it's happening and being prepared to respond quickly, including keeping epinephrine on hand.